Yangtze River or Chang Jiang River — History, Facts, and Cultural Meanings

 Origin and Timeline of Major Civilizations of Yangtze River.

 Around 5000 BC — 3300 BC: Hemudu Culture with Stilt Houses

 Hemudu was a mature Neolithic civilization in the lower reaches, with stilt houses, black pottery, and rice cultivation skills.

 Black Pottery (Bo) of Hemudu Culture Carved with Pig Pattern — Zhejiang Museum (Photo by Dongmaiying)

 Around 4400 BC — 3300 BC: Daxi Culture with Red Painted Pottery

-Daxi was a civilization located in the middle reaches, which was famous for painted and red potteries.
+Daxi was a civilization resided in the middle reaches, famous for painted and red potteries.